hexbatch/apple-core/v1/docs/layers/b-user-layers/admin-base.md

 * Deletes a user info
 * Sets up a whitelist api calls for user groups

-## Tokens

-* Can change who owns tokens

-## Contracts
-* can change the terms of a contract

-## setting up moderators

-* Sets up moderators for region, tags, or time, and for specific attributes they can edit
-* For example, a moderator can be setup to review all feedback for sales in the livingston area.
-Or a moderator can review all media for a special event on Tuesday
-* Can also remove or adjust moderators setup in the admin panel or in the moderator api

 ## Jobs

 * Reviews stuck jobs, and can terminate them
 * Sees job metrics and outputs

-## Promotions

-* Reviews promotions and can alter the promotion deal

-## Sells

-Views sell metrics and reviews